Yuri Andropov

-Earlier in his career, Andropov served as the Soviet ambassador to Hungary from 1954 to 1957, during which time he was involved in the suppression of the 1956 Hungarian Uprising.
-He was named chairman of the KGB on 10 May 1967.
-In this position, he oversaw a massive crackdown on dissent carried out via mass arrests and involuntary psychiatric commitment of people deemed "socially undesirable".
-After Brezhnev suffered a stroke in 1975 that impaired his ability to govern, Andropov effectively dominated policy-making alongside Foreign Minister Andrei Gromyko, Defense Minister Andrei Grechko and Grechko's successor, Marshal Dmitry Ustinov, for the rest of Brezhnev's rule.
+Earlier in his career, Andropov served as the Soviet ambassador to Hungary from 1954 to 1957.
+During this period, he took part in the suppression of the 1956 Hungarian Uprising.
+Later under the leadership of Leonid Brezhnev, he was appointed chairman of the KGB on 10 May 1967.
+As Brezhnev's health deteriorated from the mid-1970s onward, Andropov began to increasingly dictate Soviet policy alongside Foreign Minister Andrei Gromyko and Defense Minister Dmitry Ustinov.